Big Eye Keane Paintings

 What you need to know

-Original Keane paintings surface periodically at Bay Area galleries, antique shops, and estate sales.
-The Keane Eyes Gallery operated on Fisherman’s Wharf for decades, though its current status varies.
-Check before visiting.
+Original Keane paintings also surface periodically at Bay Area auctions, estate sales, and antique shops.
 Reproductions and prints are common in San Francisco vintage shops.

 Visiting

-Address: Keane Eyes Gallery (check current location, historically on Fisherman’s Wharf)
+Address: Keane Eyes Gallery (check the gallery website for current location)

 Cost: Free to view at galleries.
 Prints start around $20.
-Originals are in the thousands.
+Originals run into the thousands.

-Hours: Varies by gallery.
+Hours: Varies.
 Check the Keane Eyes Gallery website for current hours.

 Getting There